On Earth We're Briefly Gorgeous: Censorship

-In March 2023, the Conroe Independent School District removed the book from libraries, citing low circulation.
+In March 2023, the Conroe Independent School District in Texas removed the book from libraries, citing low circulation.
 Vuong and PEN America labeled the removal a book ban, and Vuong offered to send free copies of the book to local LGBTQ organizations.

 In April 2024, a teacher at the International School Ho Chi Minh City handed out the novel to students, resulting in a post on an online group for parents calling the book "pornographic" and inappropriate for students.
 The school took back the books and reprimanded the teacher.
 Nguyen Nguyen of the Vietnamese government body Authority of Publication, Printing and Distribution attributed the reaction to differing views about whether children should learn about sexual matters.